rip-space/CTL/README.md

 ### Full Example

-Here is a complete example that defines a variable, a function, and runs it:
+Here's an example that makes a variable, a function, and runs it:

 ```
 var greeting = 'Hello, welcome to CTL!'